davidmccleave/cify/README.rst

    This same process must be executed if you wish to tamper with the documentation.
 For this, `cd` into the `docs/` directory, and run the command, ``pip install -r docs-requirements.txt``.

-You should now have the appropriate environment set up to start working on constributions.
+You should now have the appropriate environment set up to start working on contributions.

 .. _Contact: